Day Trip to Chimayó

 From hubcaps to tuck-and-roll upholstery, you’ll find fun car details here at the Low 'n Slow.

-A day trip to Chimayó is just one of many trips easily made from Santa Fe.
-So remember to squeeze in another day when planning your visit to Santa Fe.
+A day trip to Chimayó is just one of many trips easily made from Santa Fe, so remember to squeeze in another day when planning your visit to Santa Fe.
 There is so much to see

 Get a taste of The City Different!
 Order your Official Santa Fe Visitors Guide now or browse our deals and specials to help you plan your next trip to Santa Fe.